The 4 Most Common Freight Claims Submitted by Shippers

 Officially, a freight claim is defined as a legal demand submitted by a shipper or a 3PL on their behalf to a carrier for financial reimbursement on the loss or damage of a shipment.
-In some instances, a freight claim is also referred to as shipping claims, cargo claims, transportation claims, or loss and damage claims.
+And there are a variety of freight claim types.
+More specifically, four of them.
+These names simply indicate the type of claim.
+They include titles such as shipping claims, cargo claims, transportation claims, or loss and damage claims.
 The intent of a freight claim is to have the carrier resolve the matter to the point that the initial terms noted on the Bill of Lading has been fulfilled.
-A freight claim is intended to recover loss – not to reimburse lost profits – however, there are some exceptions to this general rule.
+A freight claim recovers loss.
+However, it is not to reimburse lost profits.

 What are the Most Common Freight Claims Shippers File?

-With each of these common freight claims, the key is to ensure each shipment is accompanied by proper and accurate records about the movement and receiving of a shippers products.
-It’s also important for receivers to take the time to open and inspect the freight – to discover hidden damage, and have the driver notate this on the Bill of Lading (BOL).
+With each of these claims, the key is ensuring the shipment is accompanied by proper and accurate records.
+These records detail the movement and receiving of products.
+It’s also important for receivers to take the time to open and inspect the freight.
+By doing such, they can discover hidden damage, and have the driver notate this on the Bill of Lading (BOL).

 One way that a shipper can reduce the headaches of freight claims is by partnering with an experienced 3PL.